riyasalmoe/ultimate-product-catalogue/readme.txt

 * Exclude one or more layouts by using the "excluded_layouts" attribute (accepts a comma-separated list)
 * Options page lets you customize a number of a options

-To get the most out of the Ultimate Product Catalogue Plugin, FancyBox for WordPress is required (http://wordpress.org/plugins/fancybox-for-wordpress/).
+To have Fancyboxes display in the Ultimate Product Catalogue Plugin, FancyBox for WordPress is required (http://wordpress.org/plugins/fancybox-for-wordpress/).
 If FancyBox for WordPress isn't installed, individual products will be displayed on their own pages.

 Tutorial videos available in the FAQ section.

+**Premium Features:**

+* Drag-and-drop product pages layout
+* Product tags
+* Custom fields that can be used to include product manuals, additional information, etc.
+* SEO friendly single product pages

 Additional Languages:
-- Brazilian Portugese (thanks to <a href='http://wordpress.org/support/profile/tito_cadallora'>Tito_Cadallora</a>);
+* Brazilian Portugese (thanks to <a href='http://wordpress.org/support/profile/tito_cadallora'>Tito_Cadallora</a>);
-- Canadian French (thanks to Pascale DRP)
+* Canadian French (thanks to Pascale DRP)
+* Italian
-- Lithuanian (thanks to <a href='http://wordpress.org/support/profile/adart'>AdArt</a>);
+* Lithuanian (thanks to <a href='http://wordpress.org/support/profile/adart'>AdArt</a>);
-- Turkish (thanks to Ayhan)
+* Turkish (thanks to Ayhan)

 == Installation ==